Nein Tense of the Law

 This week's episode was recorded by the wonderful Allison at ADS Recording in Portland, Oregon, by Ivan Kuriev at Argo Studios in New York City, and by Joel Mann at WERU Radio in Orland, Maine.

+Our producer is Jennifer Marmour.
 Now let's get to Swift Justice where we answer your small disputes with a quick judgment.

 Sarah says, I played the word kilt during a round of scategories where the letter rolled was K and the categories was things that are round.
+My friend says I was wrong and stretching it to lunacy.

 My argument is that a kilt goes round your waist and the waistband and hem are round.
+Judge Hodgman, what do you say?

 Oh,

 guessed Bailiff May Higgins that only you could see the look on Joel Mann's face here in Maine.
+Oh, disgust.

 How would you describe the look that you just gave?

-It is a combination of eye-rolling and disgust.
+It is the combination of eye-rolling and disgust.
+Are you a scategories player, Joel?
+No.

-Not at all.
+No. Not at all.

 But you clearly have an opinion.

 It was a quizzical look, Judge.
+Quizzical.

+Quizzical.
 Good word, by the way.

-Good scategories word, I would guess.
+Good categories word, I would guess.
+I don't know.

 I play Scrabble myself.

+No, he is quizzical about this.
 Maeve, I have a question for you.

 Yeah, Maeve was going to ask if you were a kilt wearer.

+I've worn kilts, and I think they're round.
 When you step out of a kilt, they make a circle on the ground.

-Do Do you speak the Irish language?
+Interesting.
+Do you speak the Irish language?
+Yeah.

 Is there a meaningful difference between the Irish language and what's called Scottish Gaelic?

-I don't think there's a big difference, but I think there's such a difference in the accent that it can be hard for us to understand each other.
+I don't think there's a big difference, but I think it's there's such a difference in the accent that it can be hard for us to understand each other.

+Right.
 You know, I think they just pronounce words almost totally differently because their accent is so different.

-If you were to say then in the Irish language,
+If you were to say then, in the Irish language,

 Sarah, you are absolutely wrong, how would that sound?
+I'd probably say Sarah, Nila, and Kluagoth.

+Yeah, that.
 That's exactly what I would say too.

 Sorry to disagree with you, Maeve.